0xShadowByte/Group-Policy-Management/README.md

 ### Skills Learned

 - Creating, editing, and managing GPOs
-- Enforcing password policies and desktop environments
+- Setting up a password policy to enforce strong passwords and enhance security
-- Configuring software installations and restrictions
-- Applying drive mappings
+- Map network drives for users when they log in
+- Set up a default desktop wallpaper for all users
+- Prevent users from accessing the control panel by restricting their access
+- Prevent users from using USB storage devices by disabling USB storage

 ### Tools Used